 WHY WINE MAKES YOU FEEL RELAXED

 Alcohol makes you relax.
-It promotes the release of the neurotransmitter GABA, the brain's peacemaker, which helps to turn off adrenalin production and calm you down.
-This is why that glass of wine makes you feel so sociable, relaxed, happy and less serious - at least for an hour, as your GABA level rises.
+It promotes the release of the A neurotransmitter is a chemical messenger that carries signals between body cells.
+They are various types of neurotransmitters which play a major role in everyday… GABA, the brain’s peacemaker, which helps to turn off adrenalin production and calm you down.
+This is why that glass of wine makes you feel so sociable, relaxed, happy and less serious – at least for an hour, as your GABA level rises.
 But once that hour is up you will start to feel irritable and disconnected.
-At this point most people's solution is to have another drink, then another.
+At this point most people’s solution is to have another drink, then another.
 The trouble is that after a session of drinking, GABA levels become very suppressed, leaving you grumpy and irritable.

 HOW WINE CAN AFFECT SLEEP